top of page

 • A brow conditioner should be used during the day and at night to help to maintain the health and integrity of your brows.
 This will be available for purchase at your appointment and can be used any time after the service.

 Without this step, you will experience a much shorter life of the lamination and your brow hairs will likely become unruly and very dry/brittle within 1-2 weeks after the service.
-If you are unwilling to use the brow conditioner, please wait a minimum of 10 weeks between brow lamination treatments.
+If you choose not to use the brow conditioner, please wait a minimum of 12 weeks between brow lamination treatments.

 • Use a brow styling wax or gel daily to help hold and train the brows to stay in place.